Package 'PRA'

 Value

-The function returns the Resource-based 'Parent' DSM 'P' giving the number of resources shared between each task.
+The Resource-based 'Parent' DSM giving the number of resources shared between each task.

 Examples

-# Set the S matrix for a toy project and print the results.
+# Set the S matrix for a toy project (3 resources x 4 tasks).

 cat("Resource-Task Matrix:\n")